Bioconductor/BBS/README.md

 We are in the process of moving as much of the build system as possible into the cloud.

-As of 8 September 2015, the devel builds are in the cloud and we are working on starting the "next devel" (BioC 3.3) builds there.
+As of 14 September 2015, the devel builds are in the cloud and the Linux and Windows portions of the "next devel" (BioC 3.3) builds are there as well.
 The current release (BioC 3.1) builds happen entirely at FHCRC with physical machines.

 "In the cloud" refers to